fadhilx/toyyibpay-nodejs/README.md

 ## Diclaimer

 This is **NOT** an official SDK.
-I dont have OEM/Enterprise partnership, so i cant test the endpoint with parameter `partnerType`, i just write it according to docs. i dont responsible for any loss.
+I dont have OEM/Enterprise partnership, so i cant test the endpoint with parameter `partnerType`, i just write it according to docs. i will not responsible for any loss.

 ## Support